Remembering when Oasis and Liam Gallagher rocked Edinburgh with one of the "finest gigs of the year" at Murrayfield in 2000

 The connection between the band, the crowd and the music remained in-intact that night

-And maybe – in-fact definitely – that is where the lure and attraction of Oasis still lingers, over a decade after their split.
+And maybe – in-fact definitely – that is where the lure and attraction of Oasis still lingers, 15 years after their split.
+It’ll be good to have them back.